 Matthew Gallaway '95

-Senior Acquisitions Editor at the Oxford University Press
+Senior Acquisitions Editor, Oxford University Press

 Matthew Gallaway ’95 emerged this winter from a decade-long journey through what many writers refer to as “The Tunnel” with the publication of his debut novel, The Metropolis Case.
 The tunnel describes the solitary years writers devote to crafting a manuscript based solely on the faith that it will see the light of publication.
 The stakes were particularly high for Gallaway, who had set an almost impossibly high goal for his book to open the postwar literary canon to a new generation of gay writers.